Start a Clothing Line: Complete Guide 2026

 7. White label or own design

-Are you unsure about designing yourself or starting with existing models?
+Are you unsure whether to design yourself or start with existing models?
 White label is a quick way to test your brand without having to develop everything from scratch.

 • White label: existing basic styles, own branding.

-• Own design: fully customized in fit and details.
+• Own design: fully custom in fit and details.

 • Hybrid: a mix of existing and own styles.